 Part Time PhD Fees

-The average tuition fee for a part time PhD is approximately £2,200 per academic year.
+The average tuition fee for part time PhD study in the UK is approximately £2,356 per academic year for home students, and between £8,000 to £12,500 for international students.

 Besides the tuition fee, there are several other costs which you need to account for.
 You can learn about these costs in our full cost breakdown of UK PhDs.